rob-myers/rob-myers.github.io/articles/tech1.md

 ### Avoiding React Renders

-In _panzoom/PanZoom.jsx_, the variable `state` is the value of a `React.useState` hook.
+In _panzoom/PanZoom.jsx_, the variable `state` is the value of an internal state variable i.e. deconstructed from a `React.useState` hook.
 Observe that we do not deconstruct the setter (`setValue` in the terminology of the previous section).
 Why?
 Because we decided to never inform React we've changed `state`, despite mutating it on mouse and pointer events.
 Instead we directly mutate the DOM via: